Skip to main content

 • Deepen Your Knowledge: Dive deeper into smart contract development and explore other token standards like ERC-721 or ERC-1155.

 Remember, blockchain development is an ever-evolving field, and staying updated is 🔑.
 Subscribe to our newsletter for more articles and guides on Web3 and blockchain.
-If you have any questions or need further assistance, feel free to visit the QuickNode Forum.
-Stay informed and connected by following us on Twitter (@QuickNode) or joining our Discord community.
+If you have any questions or need further assistance, feel free to join our Discord server or provide feedback using the form below.
+Stay informed and connected by following us on Twitter (@QuickNode) and Telegram announcement channel.

 We ❤️ Feedback!